 Pilot Training Next offers innovative approach to preparing aviators

 Training is an essential part of aviators’ ascensions to flight readiness.
-Before getting into an actual aircraft cockpit, they typically train in high fidelity simulators, but their training hours are constrained by the limited number of these sophisticated, million-dollar machines.
+Before getting into an actual aircraft cockpit, they typically train in high fidelity simulators, but the limited number of these sophisticated, million-dollar machines constrains their training hours.

 The Air Force came up with the PTN concept and approach of bridging the classroom-to-enterprise simulator gap and looked to an experienced technology integrator for help with execution.
-PTN students are given desktop-size simulators in their living quarters for round-the-clock access to an immersive simulation environment.
+PTN students are given desktop-size simulators for round-the-clock access to an immersive simulation environment in their living quarters.
 We set up a virtual trainer for each pair of roommates to conduct training on their own time.

-SAIC has the specific expertise of integrating training technologies, including VR and artificial intelligence, and got things up and running quickly.
+SAIC has the specific expertise of integrating training technologies, including VR and artificial intelligence (AI), and got things up and running quickly.
 Our work also includes establishing virtual training stations inside schoolhouses for instructor-led, formal classroom training.

-“We act like a special forces team,” said senior engineer Jennifer Lewis, who is an expert in modeling and simulation.
+“We act like a special forces team,” said senior engineer Jennifer Lewis, a modeling and simulation expert.
 “The SAIC employees on the PTN program wear multiple hats and work in close synchronization.
 But they can act on their own when needed to accomplish program objectives.
 Every employee has a holistic understanding of the program.”